Dogs are often naturally at their happiest when they are outdoors.

 Materials like wood also tend to be more expensive.

 The materials used will have a big impact on how well the dog house performs.
-Surprisingly though, the best-looking material often is not the highest performing.
+Surprisingly though, the best-looking material often is not the best dog house for hot weather.
 For example, plastic does not look as good as wood but it will hold up well to chewing and moisture degradation.

 Wood, on the other hand, tends to look really awesome but will degrade quicker.
 With enough rain, even a high-quality wood will splinter and dry out.